What Does The Evil Eye Jewelry Mean?

 There are dozens of amulets, prayers, and rituals that people across the world believe they can use to both protect themselves from the curse and get rid of it.
 One of the most popular is a talisman called the khamsa (in Arabic) or hamsa (in Hebrew) that resembles an intricately carved hand.
 There’s also the nazar (most popular in Turkey), a royal blue glass bead with circles in the middle resembling a pupil.

-From Egypt, the eye talisman and a belief in the evil eye had spread to the Mediterranean, Middle East, Europe and Central America.
-It is said when any one looks at something or someone with an envious eye he fills the surrounding atmosphere with a negative energy, and transmits his own envenomed exhalations into whatever is nearest to him.
+From Egypt, the eye talisman and a belief in the evil eye had spread to the Mediterranean, Middle East, Europe, and Central America.
+It is said when anyone looks at someone with an envious eye he fills the surrounding atmosphere with negative energy and transmits this energy onto the person of his disdain, causing misfortune.

 The blue evil eye beads underwent a widespread circulation in the region, being used by the Phoenicians, Assyrians, Greeks, Romans and, perhaps most famously, the Ottomans.
 Though their usage was most concentrated in the Mediterranean and the Levant, through means of trade and the expansion of empires the blue eye beads began to find their way to all different corners of the globe.

 Although the symbol may have the ability to transcend boundaries – be they cultural, geographical or religious – it may be worth considering its meaning beyond a mere trinket or fashion statement.

 Browse our wide range of evil eye jewelry online collect: https://bit.ly/2Jph1Rk